Fitchburg, Wisconsin

 Fitchburg is a city in Dane County, Wisconsin, United States.
 The population was 29,609 at the 2020 census.
-Fitchburg is a suburb of Madison and is part of the Madison Metropolitan Statistical Area.
-Fitchburg consists of a mix of suburban neighborhoods closer to the border with the city of Madison, commercial and industrial properties, and more rural properties in the southern portion of the city.
-Despite its status as an incorporated city, some rural parts of Fitchburg still lack certain municipal services such as sewer, water, and natural gas.
+It is a suburb south of Madison and is part of the Madison metropolitan area.
+Fitchburg consists of a mix of suburban neighborhoods closer to the border with Madison, commercial and industrial properties, and rural properties in the south.

 History

 Fitchburg was a town until its incorporation as a city on April 26, 1983.
-Dutch immigrant brothers Vroman are claimed to be the first permanent settlers of Greenfield, then changed to Fitchburg to avoid confusion with Greenfield, Milwaukee county.
+Immigrant brothers Vroman from the Netherlands are claimed to be the first permanent settlers of Greenfield, then changed to Fitchburg to avoid confusion with Greenfield, Milwaukee County.
+The name Fitchburg was chosen by Ebenezer Brigham, after Fitchburg, Massachusetts.
 A significant number of Irish families settled in Fitchburg as well.
 As the city of Madison began to encroach upon the town of Fitchburg via annexation, the town pursued incorporation as a city to halt Madison's expansion into the town.
-The fight to allow incorporation ultimately went to the Wisconsin State Supreme Court, which ruled that Fitchburg could incorporate as a city.
+The fight to allow incorporation ultimately went to the Wisconsin Supreme Court, which ruled that Fitchburg could incorporate as a city.